 A refund of any kind sounds great.
 But in order to fully understand what an escrow refund is, it is critical to understand what an escrow account is.

 As a homeowner, there are two ways that escrow accounts are generally used in real estate.
-First, an escrow account can be used to hold your good faith deposit in the closing process.
+First, an escrow account can be used to hold your earnest money deposit in the closing process.
 In this case, you make a significant deposit to show your seriousness in the property.
+It’s applied to your down payment or other closing costs if your transaction is completed.
 A third party holds the deposit in a specific escrow account.

 Escrow refunds can occur in a variety of situations.
 Although the details will vary based on your particular situation, here are a few instances in which you might be eligible for an escrow refund.